-I earn commissions from purchases made through links in this post.
-This is at no extra cost you.
+As an Amazon affiliate, I earn commissions from purchases made through Amazon links in this post.
+This is at no cost to you.

 The Viparspectra XS1500 is the newest iteration of their quantum board grow lights for 2020.
 The light dimmable with max wattage at 150 watts.
 It has a mixed spectrum of 3000K, 5000K, 660nm red, and 730nm IR.
 It is attached to a full aluminum heat seat.
 It is similar to the Pro series, P1500 grow light they came out with, in early 2020 but has upgraded Samsung LM301B diodes and an HLG series Meanwell driver.